OvercodedStack/COVID-19-Genome-Sequencing-with-DeepGRU/README.md

 ## Licenses

 The code is provided as-is under an MIT license, which was part of DeepGRU as well.
-Please feel free to fork and follow code as you wish
+Please feel free to fork and follow code as you wish.

 ## Credits

 Credit to Mehran Maghoumi for DeepGRU, Austin Mathews for some early ideas on getting this to run.
 I wrote most of the Bio_analysis_matcher.ipynb file and altered some files to get the code to work.
+The data coming for the genomes is sourced from the NCBI website.
+Please visit the NCBI to adquire the most recent data for genomes at https://www.ncbi.nlm.nih.gov/